Afghan refugee ‘living in fear’ after Home Office threaten to deport him

 He was convicted on 29 September after he was told to plead guilty by an on-duty solicitor, and was jailed for 12 months.
 Mr Khaksar is now trying to challenge his deportation but has only been able to speak to a lawyer a handful of times since being incarcerated at Maidstone prison.

-Mr Khaksar grew up in the UK, having spent a decade here after he first arrived as a child in 2006, and is very Westernised, his friends said.
+Mr Khaksar grew up in the UK, having spent a decade here arriving as a child in 2006, his friends said.

 In a statement passed to his friend Gulwali Passarlay from prison, Mr Khaksar said: “I feel criminalised and penalised for seeking protection and asylum in the country that I have spent half my life in.
-It’s disappointing and disheartening to be treated with such lack of compassion and understanding for my circumstances.
+It’s disappointing and disheartening to be treated with such a lack of compassion and understanding for my circumstances.

 “I have left my pregnant wife and elderly mother in Afghanistan.
 If my life wasn’t in danger, I wouldn’t have done that.
 Crossing the English Channel was a life-or-death situation and I request humane and fair treatment from the Home Office, not punishment and imprisonment for arriving irregularly.